yashmewada9618/YASH-MEWADA/index.md

 **Vishwakarma Government Engineering College** - Ahmedabad,IN <br />
 *B. Tech in Instrumentation and Control Engineering* - June 2022 <br />
-Learned and imeplemented concepts of Control Systems and Industrial Instrumentation.
+Learned and imeplemented concepts of Control Systems and Industrial Instrumentation. <br />
 GPA: 3.9 / 4.0.

 # SKILLS